-Pursuant to the requirements of the Securities Act, this registration statement has been signed by the following persons in the capacities indicated on the date indicated below:
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed by the following persons in the capacities indicated on October 18, 2022.

-Signature Title Date Professor Amnon Shashua Chief Executive Officer, President, and Director (Principal Executive Officer) , 2022 Anat Heller Chief Financial Officer (Principal Financial and Accounting Officer) , 2022 Patrick P. Gelsinger Chair of the Board of Directors , 2022
+Signature Capacity Professor Amnon Shashua Chief Executive Officer, President, and Director (Principal Executive Officer) Anat Heller Chief Financial Officer (Principal Financial and Accounting Officer) Patrick P. Gelsinger Chair of the Board of Directors By: /s/ Professor Amnon Shashua Professor Amnon Shashua, Attorney-In-Fact